Les Gets Restaurants

 Le Chasse Montagne – 04 50 75 55 51 – newly refurbished in 2015

 Offering the Savoyard specialities and a bit more… tartiflette au canard! and always very good menu du jour including a great home-made pudding.
 Their dessert table is always very enticing.
 This family owned restaurant and boutique hotel is accessible by road up to Chavannes and is on the blue Bruyere piste, close to the Folliets tele-siege.
 They have a great outdoor terrace with fabulous views for those wonderful sunny days in The Portes du Soleil.

 A little further afield…

 Ferme Auberge de Freterolles, near Lac Mines D’Or, Morzine – 06 08 57 58 33

 What a great find, nestled high up above the Lac Mines D’or – about a 20 minute uphill beautiful walk with 360-degree breathtaking views.
-This auberge is on the hiking route to the Col de Coux or in the direction of Samoens the col de la Golése.
-There is a great terrace offering both sunshine and shade; the undercover area is large with a huge array of authentic cow bells for sale!
-This is a working farm and the cow herd walked through the courtyard area in front of the terrace as we lunched followed by the goats and over in the corner the pigs could be heard happily basking in the sun and mud!
+This Auberge is on the hiking route to the Col de Coux or in the direction of Samoens the Col de la Golése.
+There is a great terrace offering both sunshine and shade; the undercover area is large with a huge array of authentic cowbells for sale!
+This is a working farm and the cow herd walked through the courtyard area in front of the terrace as we enjoyed our lunch, followed by the goats and over in the corner the pigs could be heard happily basking in the sun and mud!

 All Photographs are copyright © Caro Blackwell